 If you love to cook, why not take some cooking lessons and learn how to make the many wonderful dishes that are available in the country you are visiting?
 I am learning to love Mexican dishes although I haven’t reached that comfort level of ‘spicy hot’ that so many here love.

-We also have regular weekly markets where you can buy fresh coffee and chocolate from Oaxaca, artisan bread, lots of fruits and veggies, fresh cheese, hummus, yummy sweets, soaps and essential oils, and so much more.
+We also have regular weekly markets where you can buy fresh coffee and chocolate from Oaxaca, artisan bread, lots of fruits and veggies, fresh cheese, hummus, yummy sweets, soaps, essential oils, and so much more.
 Buying local also helps the economy!

 3. Walk, Run, or Bike Instead of Driving/Bussing